 I find if I set “Daily Intentions” instead of goals I feel better and my life instantly becomes happier.
 I work just as hard but I have infinite flexibility and time to be successful.

 Some days I get a bunch accomplished to reach my intentions and other days less.
 Either way, I’m always moving forward and all work toward my intentions a good.

 When something more fun comes up there is no guilt.
-I often do the more fun thing.
+I often do the more fun things.
 The times I work really hard toward my intentions are great too.

 I don’t have to use that good day as an excuse to take a day off because the days off are already baked into the cake.

 I can go H.A.M (Hard As a Mother..er.) for days and not feel the need to take a break because if something great to do was available I would have done it already.

-I found setting intentions have been the best productivity tool to help me reach success and avoid working toward a toxic future.
+I found setting intentions has been the best productivity tool to help me reach success and avoid working toward a toxic future.
 I can work really hard for 30 days straight and not pat myself on the back feeling ahead of schedule because there is no schedule.

 I can spend two leisurely weeks having fun and not feel guilty like I’m goofing off.
 There are no timelines.
 Just good intentions.

-The problems with setting goals is even present when you reach them, you always end up moving on to the next one.
+The problem with setting goals is even present when you reach them, you always end up moving on to the next one.
 That simple act of moving leads to a feeling of anxiety and that ticking time bomb as you deal with the feeling of starting all over again.

 Of course, you celebrate but at some point, you still start all over and set a new goal.
 That’s the part I hate.
 You feel good for a minute or two then move on, Tick, Tick, Tick.